 To avoid plagiarism, be sure to:

 - Use quotation marks around a quote and cite the source.

 - Reword/paraphrase.
 Don’t write word for word what you have read.
 Take notes first in your own words, then write your assignment from your notes (not the text).

 For more information on how to avoid plagiarism and how to properly cite a source, visit the following website: http://www.infoplease.com/spot/plagiarism.html

 You may also test your understanding of plagiarism by using this link: https://ilrb.cf.ac.uk/plagiarism/tutorial/whatis1.html

 IOU reserves the right to submit all academic assignments to a plagiarism checker to produce similarity ratings for each assignment.
 The similarity indicator provides a rating of how similar text in the assignment is to resources available on the Internet.
 In line with universal academic writing practices, IOU prefers that text be paraphrased in the words of the student and not quoted directly, with the original author of the knowledge being duly cited and referenced.

 As a University-wide norm, IOU recommends that the similarity indicator does not exceed 20%.

 Result of Plagiarism:

-Assignments that contain a rating higher than 50% will be automatically rejected and validated for plagiarism with a manual check by the tutorial assistant or relevant academic.
+Assignments that contain a rating higher than 50% will be automatically rejected and validated for plagiarism with a manual check by the teachers or relevant academic.
 The student will be given a grade of 0 and there will be no second chances for submitting the assignment.
-The Tutorial Assistant or relevant academic will use the similarity rating in determining the final grade of the submission.
+The teachers or relevant academic will use the similarity rating in determining the final grade of the submission.
 Remember that we are Muslims studying Allah’s religion, and so plagiarizing in Islamic Studies is a sin and can rob your studies of reward.
 May Allah bless you all with success with your coursework.
 Ameen.
 IOU Admin.